sarihuminer/fullstack-task/README.md

 # Angular7courseTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.
+It has table with random numbers, you need to type number and to click select' and so this number in the table become red I did it with templete method-ngModel and ngClass -in order to catch the carisponding filed and change his color
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.